 Drinking plenty of water and maintaining a health weight can help to reduce the risk of future flare ups.
 A diet that limits foods with high purine levels is recommended.
 Red meat, shellfish and alcohol are examples of foods and drinks that have a high level of purines, which can trigger uric acid build up.

 When To See A Foot Doctor

-If you are experiencing severe pain in your toe or other areas of the foot and ankle, schedule an appointment at one of our centers with a Podiatrist.
+If you are experiencing severe pain in your toe or other areas of the foot and ankle, schedule an appointment at one of our centers with a Podiatrist or Orthopedist.
 An accurate diagnosis, evaluations and treatment are very important to managing pain and inflammation as soon as possible.